 I first landed in Canada on a cold February day.
 After a long trip in Latin America which led us to Brazil, I was finally flying to a brand-new place for me to explore—North America.

-I’d never dreamed much of it.
-North America was this big unfriendly landmass West of Europe, not a place to give much consideration when it came to traveling.
+I had never dreamed bout it.
+North America was this big unfriendly landmass West of Europe, not a place to give much consideration when it came to travelling.
 But hey, the whole Latin American trip had been pretty crazy in a good kind of way.
-I couldn’t bring myself to go back straight to Europe, so I bough a plane ticket to Toronto with a stopover in Houston.
+I couldn’t bring myself to go back straight to Europe, so I bought a plane ticket to Toronto with a stopover in Houston.

 The flight to Houston was much shorter than I had expected.
 Two worlds, only a few hours away… We landed in Texas and had to wait there several hours before boarding another flight to Toronto.

-Flying over Houston, the USA were as I expected them to be: roads looked like endless straight lines, cars were the sizes of the average European trucks and cops seemed to have been fed raw meat for breakfast.
+Flying over Houston, the USA were as I expected them to be–roads looked like endless straight lines, cars were the sizes of the average European truck and cops seemed to have been fed raw meat for breakfast.
 The average Texas stereotype perfectly fitted the picture.

 Back in the plane, Toronto.
 A short fly, awaiting to discover the cold.

 Since I wasn’t planning to go to Canada (or anywhere cold for that matter), I hadn’t brought my winter jacket.
 Oh well, Toronto couldn’t possibly be that cold, could it?

 Outside.
 Once out through the doors, I could feel the wind, bitter cold.
 Couldn’t move my toes and to hide my hands deep down in my pockets.
 That’s cold.
 Goes through your skin, anaesthetize it.